zachtheyek/Protostellar-Luminosity/README.md

 ![](src/images/optimal_wavelength_range.jpg)

-*_relevant analyses alongside detailed documentation can be found in `src/`; higher resolution images can be found in `fig/`; raw data available upon request_
+*_relevant analyses alongside detailed documentation can be found in `src/`; higher resolution images can be found in `fig/`; raw data available upon request._